-Aims: The objective is to determine prevalence and risk factors for soil-transmitted helminth (STH) infections among slum dwelling women.
+Aims: The objective of this trial is to determine prevalence and risk factors for soil-transmitted helminth (STH) infections among slum dwelling women in Dhaka city, Bangladesh.

 Study design: Cross sectional study.

 Place and Duration of the study: A total of 100 stool samples were collected from Ganaktuli (Hazaribagh) slum of Dhaka city during March to September 2019.
 The respondent women were aged between 21 to 40 years old having at least one primary school-going child.